These banana blueberry muffins are bursting with fruit and spices. Tender and moist, you would never guess that they were healthy!

 - Stir the flour mixture into the banana mixture until combined.
 Stir in two-thirds of the blueberries.

 - Spoon the muffin batter into the prepared muffin cups.
+Sprinkle the remaining blueberries over top, press very lightly into the batter.

 - Bake until a toothpick inserted in the center of the muffins comes out clean, 15 to 17 minutes.